 By changing the ionic charge within the water, the company claims that the system can prevent hard minerals from clumping together, halting the generation of scale buildup in the process.

 With a flow rate of 7 GPM, the EQ-SS20 isn’t going to compete with faster Fleck products, but they are also less expensive as a result.
+Also, this grain water filtration system can be used as a stand-alone solution, or you can add it to your existing house system.

 For users just looking to invest a bit of money into their first filtration system, this may be ideal (provided you aren’t looking for a salt-based system to actually remove hard minerals from your water).